 Clinical interests: Autism Spectrum Disorders, Epilepsy

-Dr. Subhash Patel's areas of specialization are neurophysiology and neurology (brain & spinal cord disease); he sees patients in Winfield, IL, Geneva, IL, and Dekalb, IL.
-His clinical interests include dizziness, migraine, and multiple sclerosis (MS).
-He accepts Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
-Dr. Patel attended Rush Medical College and the University College London (UCL) Medical School and then went on to complete his residency at John Stroger Hospital of Cook County and a hospital affiliated with Johns Hopkins University.
-Dr. Patel is affiliated with Northwestern Medicine Central DuPage Hospital and Delnor Hospital.
-He is open to new patients.
+Dr. Subhash Patel is a specialist in neurophysiology and neurology (brain & spinal cord disease).
+His areas of expertise include dizziness, migraine, and multiple sclerosis (MS).
+Dr. Patel is professionally affiliated with Northwestern Medicine Central DuPage Hospital and Delnor Hospital.
+He is a graduate of Rush Medical College and the University College London (UCL) Medical School.
+His training includes residency programs at John Stroger Hospital of Cook County and a hospital affiliated with Johns Hopkins University.
+Dr. Patel accepts Aetna EPO, Blue Cross/Blue Shield, Coventry, and more.
+His practice is open to new patients.

 Clinical interests: Dizziness, Neuromuscular Disorders, Migraine, Dementia, Nerve Conduction Studies, Epilepsy, ...
 (Read more)